Date published: 2026-5-16

 Seach Input

-C5β Aktivatoren
+C5β Activators

 C5β, or complement component 5 beta, plays a pivotal role in the activation and regulation of the complement system, a crucial component of the innate immune response.
 The complement system functions as a rapid and efficient defense mechanism against pathogens and foreign invaders, as well as in the clearance of immune complexes and apoptotic cells.
 C5β is a fragment generated from the proteolytic cleavage of the complement protein C5, which occurs as part of the complement activation cascade.
 Upon activation, C5 is cleaved into two fragments, C5α and C5β, with C5β being essential for the formation of the membrane attack complex (MAC), also known as the C5b-9 complex.
 The MAC is a pore-forming structure that inserts into target cell membranes, leading to osmotic lysis and cell death, particularly of bacterial pathogens.